kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 come back once I have a better understanding of database system implementation.

 Job searching has been on and off for me as well.
-Applied to a couple of companies and didn't really get passed the resume stage.
+Applied to a couple of companies and didn't get passed the resume stage.
 Given that experience, I'm struggling on what I should go for next.
 Ideally, I want to pivot my career into system programming but it's been quite tough to get an interview given my background.